William P. Hobby Airport

 The William P. Hobby Airport covers 1304 acre, and has three runways.
 Its original art deco terminal building, the first passenger airline terminal in Houston, now houses the 1940 Air Terminal Museum.

 Hobby became the first 5-Star Airport in North America by Skytrax in 2022.

 History

-Hobby Airport opened in 1927 as a private landing field in a 600 acre pasture known as W.T.
+Hobby Airport opened in June 1927 as a private landing field in a 600 acre pasture known as W.T.
 Carter Field.
 In the 1930s, it was served by Braniff International Airways and Eastern Air Lines.
 The site was acquired by the city of Houston and was named Houston Municipal Airport in 1937.
 The airport was renamed Howard R. Hughes Airport in 1938.
 Howard Hughes was responsible for several improvements to the airport, including its first control tower, built in 1938.

 The airport's name changed back to Houston Municipal because Hughes was still alive at the time and regulations did not allow federal improvement funds for an airport named after a living person.

 The city of Houston opened a new air terminal and hangar in 1940.